Read This First

 Prompt 1: Tom claims he has a spherical cube of gold in his pocket.
 He produces flakes of gold as evidence for his claim.
 What strength of evidence do those flakes of gold constitute, given Tom’s claim?

-At this stage, the gain is not memorizing the conclusion but learning to think with (Gemini failed to identify the principle and Ranking the Quality of Evidence.
+Treat (Gemini failed to identify the principle and Ranking the Quality of Evidence as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Evidence Workshop tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.